indrekjarv/upload-api-example/README.md

 curl_get_media_2.txt - how to read one record

-curl_delete_media.txt - hot to delete
+curl_delete_media.txt - how to delete